urbit/operators.urbit.org/content/guides/star-buyers-guide.md

 Stars make it easy to sell planets.
 Even if you were to sell planets for just $1, that’s a potential $65,535 in planets alone.

-But beyond the value of the planets as network space, a star is a locus of community.
+But beyond the value of the planets as network space, a star has the potential to become a locus of community.
 A community consists of the planets issued by the star and the software that they run.
-When you own a star you're practically a standalone network; all of your child planets only go through you for routing.
+When you own a star you can practically host a standalone network; all of your child planets only go through you for routing.
 It's a natural choice for a company, an organization, or a city-state.

 Not only do stars deliver kernel updates, they’re a natural source for custom software.
-Stars can very easily decide to only share features with the planets they sponsor.
-Stars can also host bolt-on services like the bitcoin wallet or machine learning that are better suited to run on dedicated servers optimized for those functions.
+Stars are positioned to that they can decide to only share features with the planets they sponsor.
+Stars could also host bolt-on services like the bitcoin wallet or machine learning that are better suited to run on dedicated servers optimized for those functions.

-A star is like a neighborhood and an internet service provider.
-Like any neighborhood or ISP, a star can become as desirable and valuable as its owners and residents choose to make it.
+Keep in mind that a while stars are positioned to serve as this type of infrastructure, the demand and the tools for these type of functions is yet to come.